 In 2016, Nano One, NORAM Engineering and Constructors Ltd. ("NORAM") and B.C.
 Research Inc. ("BCRI") entered into a collaboration agreement whereby the parties would design, procure, construct, optimize and operate a pilot production plant.
-The goal of the pilot plant is to simulate full scale production of lithium ion cathode materials, showcase Nano One's patented technology and demonstrate the cost, scalability, performance and novelty of Nano One's technology to strategic industry players.
+The purpose of the pilot plant is to: (i) simulate full scale production of lithium ion cathode materials;(ii) showcase Nano One's patented technology; and (iii) demonstrate the cost, scalability, performance and novelty of Nano One's technology to strategic industry players.
 The pilot plant is capable of producing hundreds (100's) of kilograms batches of various lithium mixed metal cathode materials that are strategically critical to electric vehicle, grid storage and consumer electronic batteries.
 The procurement and construction phase of the pilot project began on June 1, 2016.
 The construction and commissioning of the pilot plant was completed in June 2017.

-A scaled-up production of lithium ion cathode materials that meet Nano One's processing and battery capacity targets has been demonstrated.
+The scaled-up production of lithium ion cathode materials that meet Nano One's processing and battery capacity targets has been demonstrated.
 Preliminary analysis of the pilot scale process is consistent with the chemistry and operating parameters developed in the laboratory.
-Evaluations of the pilot produced cathode materials shows crystallinity, elemental composition and battery capacity in line with Nano One's laboratory scale process and materials.
+Evaluations of the pilot plant produced cathode materials shows crystallinity, elemental composition and battery capacity in line with Nano One's laboratory scale process and materials.

-The pilot plant project is being supported by the Government of Canada through grants of up to \$2.08M from Sustainable Development Technology Canada ("SDTC") and up to \$1.9M (\$679,233 claimed) from the Automotive Supplier Innovation Program ("ASIP"), a program of Innovation, Science and Economic Development Canada ("ISED").
+The pilot plant project is being supported by the Government of Canada through grants of up to \$2.08M from Sustainable Development Technology Canada ("SDTC") and up to \$1.9M from the Automotive Supplier Innovation Program ("ASIP"), a program of Innovation, Science and Economic Development Canada ("ISED").

-SDTC funds will be payable in installments over the three (3) phases of the project, namely: "build", "commission" and "validation" with a 10% holdback awarded upon completion of the project in mid-2018.
+SDTC funds will be payable in installments over the three (3) phases of the project, namely: "commission", "optimization" and "validation" with a 10% holdback awarded upon completion of the project in late-2018.
 The funds are dispersed at the beginning of each phase, and are subject to Nano One meeting milestones and having matching funds in place.
-The Company has received two instalments totaling \$1,113,022. for the first and second phase of a lithium battery materials pilot plant project.
-A total of \$200,051 has been allocated as deferred government grant as at September 30, 2017.
+To date, the Company has received two instalments totaling \$1,113,022 (2017 - one instalment of \$488,994) for the first and second phase of the project.

 ASIP funds will be applied to the three project phases described above with an additional phase 4 involving the validation of materials specific to the electric vehicle market.
-A total of \$315,032 (2016 - \$Nil) was claimed by the Company during the period ending September 30, 2017 and was received as of the Report Date.
+To date, a total of \$995,221 has been claimed.